garylirocks/quickrefs/azure-key-vault.markdown

 ## Security

-Two permission models:
+Control plane permissions are always controlled by RBAC

+For data plane, there are two models:

-- **Vault access policy**: for each individual vault, set permissions for users, groups, apps
+- **Vault access policy**: for each individual vault, assign secret/key/cert permissions for users/groups/apps
+- **RBAC**:
-- **RBAC**: access can be inherited, and can be more granular: set permissions on specific keys, secrets or certificates
+  - access can be inherited
+  - and can be more granular: set permissions on specific keys, secrets or certificates

-You could also enable access for:
+Three advanced access policy options:

-- **Azure VM for deployment**: enables Microsoft.Compute resource provider to retrieve secrets when this key vault is referenced in resource creation, for example, when creating a VM
+- **Azure VM for deployment**: enables `Microsoft.Compute` resource provider to retrieve secrets when this key vault is referenced in resource creation, for example, when creating a VM
 - **Azure Resource Manager for template deployment**: enables Azure Resource Manager to get secrets when this key vault is referenced in a template deployment
 - **Azure Disk Encryption for volume encryption**